-Principal photography for Episode VIII began on February 15, per the official website.
+Principal photography for Episode VIII began in February, per the official website.
 After nearly five months of filming, Daisy Ridley (Rey) confirmed that the movie was finished shooting via her Instagram account.

-On July 22, the official Star Wars account on Twitter posted a brief video confirming that filming had indeed concluded on Episode VIII.
+In July, the official Star Wars account on Twitter also posted a brief video confirming that filming had indeed concluded on Episode VIII.

 — Star Wars (@starwars) July 22, 2016

 As with The Force Awakens, it appears Episode VIII will be a mysterious affair with intrigue swirling around every facet.
 Legendary composer John Williams, a 50-time (!)
 Academy Award nominee and five-time winner, told Variety in a June interview that “… if I can do [the music for Episode VIII], I certainly will.”
 Williams scored Episode VII, and is confirmed to be scoring the next installment in the Indiana Jones franchise as well.
 It appears the musical mastermind has developed an affinity for aspiring Jedi Daisy Ridley.
 “I’m happy to do it,” said Williams, “but the real reason is, I didn’t want anyone else writing music for Daisy.”